 Advising Right Now: Fifth Week Flags and Beyond

-A Fifth Week Flags is an early warning message sent by faculty, instructors, or TAs to individual freshmen whose work is below a C level at the end of the fifth week, after the first round of quizzes and exams.
+Fifth Week Flags will be sent via email starting the week of March 9 and thereafter.
+A Fifth Week Flag is an early warning notice sent by faculty, instructors, or TAs to any freshman whose work, by the end of the fifth week, is below a C level.
 Remember that "C" is the passing grade for freshmen.

-- Dean Elizabeth Young follows up each flag with an individual email to the student, copied to you, with the exhortation to be proactive in seeking help from a list of resources.
+- Dean Elizabeth Young will follow up with an individual email to the freshman, copy to the advisor, with encouragement to access timely help and advice to access help from a list of resources.

-- The UAAP will also forward a list of flagged students to Housemasters and the list of varisty athletes to those athletic coaches who have been trained in how to help students respond to flags.
+- The UAAP will also forward a list of flagged students to Housemasters and and to those athletic coaches who have been trained in how to help their varsity athletes respond to flags.

 - Timeliness for getting help is critical.
-At this point, it is still early enough in the term for students to take steps to improve their performance.
-Freshmen who take aggressive steps to address the underlying problems are far more likely to pass the flagged subject.
+At this stage, it is still early enough in the term for students to take steps to improve their performance.
+Let your advisees know that freshmen who get Fifth Week Flags and go for help are statistically far more likely to pass the subject in which they were flagged.

-- See Advising a Freshman with Multiple Flags for advice and links to resources designed to assist struggling students.
+- See Helping Advisees Improve Performance for links to resources designed to assist struggling students.